Illuminati (game): Description

 The players take role of Illuminati societies that struggle to take over the world.
 The Pocket Box edition depicted six Illuminati groups: The Bavarian Illuminati, The Discordian Society, The UFOs, The Servants of Cthulhu, The Bermuda Triangle, and The Gnomes of Zürich.
 The deluxe edition added the Society of Assassins and The Network, and the Illuminati Y2K expansion added the Church of The SubGenius and Shangri-La.
 The aim of the game is fulfilled when Illuminati build a power structure consisting of given number of cards (dependent on number of players), or when Illuminati fulfill its special goal, (such as controlling at least one card of each alignment for the Bermuda Triangle).

 The world is represented by group cards such as Secret Masters of Fandom, the CIA, The International Communist Conspiracy, Evil Geniuses for a Better Tomorrow, California, and many more – there are over 300 official cards available.
 Every group and Illuminati has some Power, Resistance and Income values; most of the world groups have an Alignment.
 The game is written with the usual SJG humor.
 The game uses a multitude of conspiracy theory in-jokes, with cards such as the Boy Sprouts (where sinister youth leaders influence the world leaders of tomorrow), the Orbital Mind Control Lasers, the Mafia, two headed Anti-Nuclear Activists, or Trekkies.
 Special cards represent unexpected phenomena and features, for example increasing Income or Resistance of a group.
+A "Second Edition" was released in 2018 featuring some updated groups that reference more recent popular culture and events.

 The game is played in turns.
 The primary Illuminati (player) activity is taking control of groups.
 Other types of attacks are attacks to neutralize (removing from Illuminati power structure and returning to the table - to the world) and attack to destroy (removing from the game).
 Besides attacking groups the players can trade, form alliances, and many other activities.
 Tactics such as playing opponents off each other, backstabbing and concealing your true motives are encouraged in this game.
 In one variant of the game, players are allowed to cheat, steal money from the table and do anything it takes to win.